 Ensuring Safety for Temporary Storage of Designated Waste

-As of September 30, 2017, there was a total of over 200,000 tons of designated waste in 11 prefectures including Tokyo Metropolis.
+As of the end of September 2020, there was a total of over 320,000 tons of designated waste in 10 prefectures, including Tokyo Metropolis.
 Such waste is temporarily being stored at incineration facilities, purification plants, sewage treatment facilities, farmland, etc., where it was generated, until the national government establishes a proper disposal system.

-The waste is to be covered with impermeable sheets, etc. to prevent infiltration of rainwater and measures to prevent scattering and runoff of the waste are supposed to be taken voluntarily in line with the guidelines and the Act on Special Measures Concerning the Handling of Environment Pollution by Radioactive Materials.
+The waste is to be covered with impermeable sheets, etc. to prevent infiltration of rainwater and measures to prevent scattering and runoff of the waste are being taken in line with the guidelines and the Act on Special Measures Concerning the Handling of Environment Pollution by Radioactive Materials.
 Officials of the Ministry of the Environment visit various locations and check the status of temporary storage periodically to ensure safe and proper storage of designated waste.

 - Included in this reference material on January 18, 2016